FoxLisk/alttp-notes/glitches/stuck_pushing.md

 Our next step is going to be [unleashing that hookshot](#unleash-the-stuck-hookshot).
 If we don't do any further manipulations, what will happen is that we get the direction and duration that the stuck hookshot was supposed to give us.
 This can be quite useful; for example you can stuckpush easily from Hope Room to Tile Room in GT by getting a hook to the topleft pot stuck and then unleashing it.

 You can, however, read different data for the direction/duration instead, which can also be quite useful!
-Throwing a boomerang sets the slot that we're going to read data from according to the below table; i.e. it sets $039D (the hookslot) to the given value.
+Throwing a boomerang sets the slot that we're going to read data from according to [this table](boomerang_slot.md) i.e. it sets $039D (the hookslot) to the given value.
 So if you throw a boomerang west, you set the slot to 2; if you got, say, a sword beam in there, you'd get a very long hookpush.

 This is tricky to do in general; or, anyway, I'm not good at it.
 It runs into some constraints: first of all, it's hard to know exactly which slot your stuckshot is in, which can make selecting a slot difficult.
 I think normally it will go in slot 4 (since that's the highest-slotted arrow it should get replaced) but I have seen it in other slots.
 Secondly, you need good data in the slot *and* the slot to be filled at the same time; a lot of the use of hookpushing is to go, say, left through a wall, which makes it hard to create an ancilla that has the left direction and lasts long enough to still prevent the next hookshot from spawning.